ADOBE PHOTOSHOP CC

 In the Building Design test we use the flat number, Fenestration Area and Opaque area of a particular flat are the inputs to get computation of ETTV (single material) and ETTV-TWO (more than one material) values yielding the permissible value of thermal performance of the entire building and energy conservation design factors, depending on the number of materials used for the building design.

-This is useful for Architects designing and constructing buildings for clients.
+This is useful for Architects designing and constructing buildings for customers.